“Squash That Stress: Lifesaving Techniques and Alternative Healing Modalities for Nurses”

 - Appraise the benefit of applying mind-body exercise and alternative healing modalities into your patient’s plan of care

-The New York State Nurses Association is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+The New York State Nurses Association is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.
 This program has been awarded 18.5 contact hours through the New York State Nurses Association Accredited Provider Unit.

 NYSNA wishes to disclose that no commercial support or sponsorship was received.